Celtic Manor Resort: 2010 archaeological and heritage site

-In July 2010 a bitter dispute developed between Matthews and Newport City Council's planning committee which refused permission for Matthews to demolish or move a ruined Grade-II listed building from a position overlooking the 18th green, a farmhouse dating back to 1630, described by Matthews as "damaging to the image of the entire nation".
+In July 2010 a dispute arose between Matthews and Newport City Council which refused permission for Matthews to demolish or move a ruined Grade-II listed building from a position overlooking the 18th green.
+The farmhouse, which dated from 1630, was described by Matthews as "damaging to the image of the entire nation".
 The Society for the Protection of Ancient Buildings said: "The problematic situation is entirely of the owner’s own making and refusal to safeguard the listed building over many years.
 It cannot be right to reward this by agreeing to a proposal to simply move a listed building out of the way."

 It being known that a Roman settlement had been located at Great Bulmore, the Glamorgan-Gwent Archaeological Trust was appointed by the Celtic Manor Resort to oversee archaeological considerations prior to the course construction.
 The Trust worked closely with the designers to ensure the preservation of historic material and features.
 When a Roman pottery kiln was found during the construction of one of the greens, the green was redesigned to avoid it.

 While as much as possible of the potential archaeology was identified at the design stage, watching briefs were carried out during construction, since other structures might be discovered.
 As a result, construction work was halted in sensitive areas to give time to excavate features, including a second Roman pottery kiln with a probable workshop building and a Roman drying kiln.

 On the site of the new coach park, a small square tower-like building was found well to the north of any Roman activity previously discovered.
 It lay alongside a lightly metalled track, that must have branched off the Caerleon to Usk road.
 There has been some argument as to whether it was military—a Roman watch tower (Castellum) for example—or whether it was a mausoleum where someone of importance had been buried.
 In the rubble that overlay the building were two pieces of an inscription, with a few letters on each.
 They were found to fit together, and Roger Tomlin, of the University of Oxford interpreted them as part of a verse referring to 'unjust fate', which could support the mausoleum theory.